nuxeo/nuxeo-drive/docs/sentry.md

 detaches the temporary client.
 Successful capture does not mark Sentry as initialized for ongoing telemetry.

+The metric is eligible on fresh Nuxeo and Alfresco installations.
+Existing Nuxeo installations whose immutable `original_version` is earlier than the Nuxeo rollout version in `nxdrive/__init__.py` are also eligible.
+Alfresco is a pilot release, so existing Alfresco installations are not treated as legacy installations for this metric.

+After successful capture, Drive stores the UTC completion time in `sentry_first_run_metric_sent_at`.
+A second attempt is never made when this marker exists.
+The former `sentry_first_run_event_sent` marker is still honored to avoid duplicates on installations that already emitted the metric.

+Failed delivery is retried on a later startup because no sent marker is stored.
+A crash after Sentry accepts the metric but before Drive persists `sent_at` can therefore create a duplicate.
+True exactly-once delivery would require server-side idempotency, which Sentry metrics do not provide here.
+This tradeoff is accepted for this telemetry.

-The metric is emitted only when the installation has no `original_version` in its configuration database.
-After capture, Drive stores `sentry_first_run_event_sent=true` to prevent duplicates. `SKIP_SENTRY=1` and an empty `SENTRY_DSN` remain hard operational overrides and prevent the metric.
+`SKIP_SENTRY=1` and an empty `SENTRY_DSN` remain hard operational overrides and prevent delivery.
+An overridden or failed delivery remains eligible for retry on a later startup.

 ### User-controlled telemetry